 To energize high school students about engineering through a real world electric vehicle program.

-- Build real, full-size plug-in electric vehicles.
+- Build real, full-size and small scale plug-in electric vehicles.

 - Participate in a yearlong educational program and competition.